modeset/-deprecated-utensils/WIP.md

 ## Reminders, Tasks and Future Considerations
 - Lists should be able to pass a single element
 - Look at making the sass files use abstract elements (placeholders)
+- Align all focus states
 - Should we abstract focus/disabled states to a mixin?
-- Align all focus states
+- Should there be a selected state for all the coloring?
 - Rename components subdirectory to utensils?
 - Convert media queries
 - Move the debug tools outside of this project